 These developments in 2020 are not an anomaly.
 In 2018, Flutter Entertainment—the parent company of such European wagering brands as Paddy Power and Betfair—acquired FanDuel, and in 2019 it acquired The Stars Group (the company behind PokerStars).
 In the time since the FanDuel acquisition, Flutter (which trades on the London Stock Exchange) has increased in value by over 50 percent.

 If anything, the coronavirus pandemic has highlighted the success and versatility of online gaming, as both investors and the public at large have realized that iGaming does not just mean sports wagering.
-They see that iGaming also encompasses such other offerings as online casino, online poker, esports, and horse racing, all of which have managed to thrive during the time in which much of the country and world stayed indoors.
+They see that iGaming also encompasses such other offerings as , all of which have managed to thrive during the time in which much of the country and world stayed indoors.
 Indeed, the clear market enthusiasm evidenced by the market debuts of DraftKings, GAN, and Golden Nugget (not to mention last week’s BetMGM news) has led to significant speculation as to which additional sports wagering and/or iGaming entities may be slated for a public offering in 2020 or early 2021.

 One company that has already announced its intention to go public is DoubleDown Interactive, a creator of social casino gaming applications including DoubleDown Casino.
 DoubleDown filed a registration statement with the SEC last month, although it announced early this month that its IPO would be “postponed.”